Clever Laziness

 Anyhow, we’re back on Airtable.
 It’s nice, relatively inexpressive, and has a great API.
 And you know what’s the best part?
 I don’t have to maintain shit.
 I upload, download, and call it a day.

-To get a little more context on what’s going on, go read Part 1 and Part 2 of the Spreadsheets series.
-But in short, I was dissatisfied with the current bookmarking solutions out there, so I decided to make a custom one instead.
-This started with a myriad of Airtable bases and then —for some stupid reason— I decided to roll my own hosted database.
+To get a little more context on what’s going on, read Part 1 and Part 2 of the Spreadsheets series.
+But in short, I was dissatisfied with the current bookmarking solutions, so I made a custom one instead.
+This started with a myriad of Airtable bases, and then —for some stupid reason— I decided to roll out my own hosted database.

-Now, don’t get me wrong; I loved having a custom database + API that I could tailor to my needs.
+Don’t get me wrong; I loved having a custom database + API that I could tailor to my needs.
 However, not only did it not offer much more over Airtable, but it was also far more expensive.
-Aside from that, I simply didn’t have the time to maintain another API on top of the growing list of personal projects and a day job.
+Aside from that, I didn’t have the time to maintain another API on top of the growing list of personal projects and a day job.

-That said, I think my mistake was focusing on the wrong area.
-Rather than rolling a custom database, I should’ve made an API for data entry, instead of relying on a small army of Shortcuts.
+That said, my mistake was focusing on the wrong area.
+Rather than rolling a custom database, I should’ve made an API for data entry instead of relying on a small army of Shortcuts.
 So that’s what I did.

 The Bookmarker

-The primary (if not only) purpose of this whole thing is to save data.
-This comes from multiple sources, which means we have to pull and parse data from different websites.
+This whole thing’s primary (if not only) purpose is to save data.
+This comes from multiple sources, so we must pull and parse data from different websites.
 Some of these have public APIs I can leverage to extract the metadata I need.
-But for things like articles, I essentially read the HTML and pull what I need via a handful of regular expressions.
-It sounds a little daunting, but really it’s just a matter of knowing what you’re looking for.
+But for things like articles, I read the HTML and pull what I need via a handful of regular expressions.
+It sounds daunting, but it’s just knowing what you’re looking for.
 If you squint enough, you’ll see that the web is made up of standards.
-So pulling a title and author from an article should be the same across the board.
+Pulling a title and author from an article should be the same across the board.
 Right?

-Like I mentioned before, this was originally all done via Shortcuts.
+As I mentioned before, this was originally all done via Shortcuts.
 But that quickly became cumbersome.
-So the next best thing was to grab the url for the bookmark and send it to an API where the relevant data could be extracted.
+The next best thing was to grab the URL for the bookmark and send it to an API where the relevant data could be extracted.
 For reference, these are the columns on these tables:

 interface BookmarkData {